 The Project will have less than significant impact with mitigation on Hydrology and Water Quality.
-The land at or near the proposed MPDCP site have been previously graded and leveled for agricultural use, and no major grading or earth-moving activities would occur.
-Before and during construction, the project would disturb more than one acre, the awardee will be required to obtain a General Construction Activity Storm Water Permit from the State Water Resources Control Board (SWRCB) for storm water discharges associated with construction activities.
-Applicant is required to execute a stormwater pollution prevention plan (SWPPP).
-Implementation of the Mitigation Measure HYD-1 of the MMRP would reduce impacts of Water Quality to less than significant.
-The project site is located within a Flood Zone, following construction of the biogas upgrading facility but prior to plant operations, applicant will implement Mitigation Measure HYD-2, to reduce potential impacts of Hydrology to less than significant.
+The land at or near the propose LPCP site have been previously graded and leveled for agricultural use, and no major grading or earth-moving activities would occur.
+Applicant is required to execute a stormwater pollution prevention plan (SWPPP) to ensure the Project will not violate any water quality standards or waste discharge requirements during construction.
+Implementation of the Mitigation Measure HYD-1 of the MMRP would reduce impacts on Hydrology and Water Quality to less than significant.